 “They are not as reliable as cars,” Shepard says.
 “You figure we drive them in the mornings and afternoons – not as many miles as some of our vehicles, but we are braking all the time.
 That’s why one of the more common issues buses have is belts breaking.
-All of our buses have air brakes so if you lose a belt, then you’re not building air pressure so the bus can’t go anywhere.”
+All of our buses have air brakes, similar to brakes Red Deer, so if you lose a belt, then you’re not building air pressure so the bus can’t go anywhere.”

 State law requires that school buses pass an Indiana State Police bus inspection.

 “There is a 175-page inspection manual put out by the state police that outlines everything they look at,” Shepard says.
 “Last year we scored 100% – the highest of any school system in the county.
 Every year we score 100% or pretty close.”

 The reason they consistently rate so high is because they stay on top of inspections and repairs throughout the year.

 “Jon and Tyler have a good system of going through the buses when they do their preventative maintenance, so when it comes to inspection time, we don’t have to fix a bunch of things,” Shepard says.
 “It’s constantly making sure everything is in safe working order year-round.
 After all, it kind of defeats the whole purpose of safety if your bus is only safe right before the state police look at it.
 It needs to be safe all the time.”

 Hecht says ensuring student safety is the best part of his job.

 “Even though our state inspections can be a stressful time of year for us, it is also one of the most rewarding,” he says.
 “It’s a great feeling knowing that you did your job to the best of your ability and got one of, if not the highest, ranking in the county.”